 At Hanlon Law, we fight aggressively to defend clients in DUI cases.
 This means, among other things, investigating whether police officers played by the rules in pulling your car over and administering any tests.
 If they did not, related evidence obtained by the police is likely to be thrown out in court.
 It is important to seek the advice and counsel of an experienced attorney as early as possible in the process, however, since the clock starts ticking right away.
 License suspensions for DUI are automatic and effective immediately.
 You only have 10 days from the date of the suspension to fight it in an administrative proceeding.

 If you have been charged with drunk driving or a related crime, Clearwater DUI attorney Will Hanlon is ready to help you protect your rights.
-We also serve people in other cities throughout the region, including in Tampa and St. Petersburg.
 Call us at 727.897.5413 or contact us online to discuss your case with a knowledgeable criminal defense lawyer.